The Warlords of Draenor Mage Guide

-This page has been updated for Mists of Pandaria 5.4
+This page has been updated for Warlords of Draenor

 Students gifted with a keen intellect and unwavering discipline may walk the path of the mage.
 The arcane magic available to magi is both great and dangerous, and thus is revealed only to the most devoted practitioners.
 To avoid interference with their spellcasting, magi wear only cloth armor, but arcane shields and enchantments give them additional protection.
 To keep enemies at bay, magi can summon bursts of fire to incinerate distant targets and cause entire areas to erupt, setting groups of foes ablaze.
 Source